Jbankx/Jbankx/README.md

 - 👋 Hi, I’m @Jbankx
 - 👀 I’m interested in Data Engineering
 - 🌱 I’m currently learning advanced SQL
-- 💞️ I’m looking to collaborate on beginner level projects in databricks for data engineers
+- 💞️ I’m looking to collaborate on cloud projects for data engineers
 - 📫 How to reach me ...

 <!---